kjhass/PublicKB/Blueprints/blueprints-best-practices.md

 If your state needs are more advanced, such as requiring key exchange, automated registering of new assets, self-discovery, etc. we recommend investigating the [bpbroker](https://github.com/CenturyLinkCloud/bpbroker) toolset which was specifically created to support this workflow.

 ### Adding a Public IP Address
 CenturyLink Cloud includes an operation to add a public IP address to any server as part of the Blueprint deployment.
-Take note that this operation adds both an additional private IP address then NATs a new public IP to the server.
+Take note that this operation adds both an additional private IP address, then NATs a new public IP to the server.
 In most scenarios what you really want is to execute the script package **[Create/Update Public IP NAT to Primary Private IP Address](blueprint-nat-public-ip-to-primary-private-ip.md)**.
 If using the *add public ip address* task then the following behavior will result:

  * Inbound requests to the public IP will always function as expected
  * Egress traffic sourcing from the server will **not** come from the new public IP address.
 Egress traffic will appear to source from the public IP associated with the primary server IP address (this can only be configured via the control portal).
-If no public IP is associated with the primary server IP address then the traffic will be NATed behind a shared public IP address associated with a number of hosts in the datacenter.
+If no public IP is associated with the primary server IP address, then the traffic will be NATed behind a shared public IP address associated with a number of hosts in the datacenter.

 | Scenario   	| Ingress Public IP  	| Egress Public IP  	|